-Fig. 9 (analogous to Fig. 7) considers the case where two layers (of equal thickness) are present, and fluids can freely crossflow.
+Fig. 11 (analogous to Fig. 9) considers the case where two layers (of equal thickness) are present, and fluids can freely cross-flow.
 Layer 1 is 10 times more permeable than Layer 2.
-Comparing Figs. 7 and 9 confirms (1) higher financial benefits at higher polymer viscosities (up to 500 cp in this case) and (2) the maximum benefit becomes less sensitive to polymer solution viscosity as oil price decreases.
-The main point of this analysis is that "economics" do not favor injection of low-viscosity polymer solutions when displacing viscous oils.
-Justifying a preference for using low-viscosity polymer solutions requires some other factor, such as injectivity considerations or imposed pressure constraints.
+Comparing Figs. 9 and 11 confirms higher financial benefits at higher polymer viscosities (up to 500 cp in this case) and that the maximum benefit becomes less sensitive to polymer-solution viscosity as oil price decreases.
+The main point of this analysis is that "economics" do not favor injection of low-viscosity-polymer solutions when displacing viscous oils.
+Justifying a preference for the use of low-viscosity-polymer solutions requires some other factor, such as injectivity considerations or imposed pressure constraints.
 These other factors will be considered shortly.